 This rule making is adopted under the authority provided in Iowa Code section 259.3.

 State or Federal Law Implemented

 This rule making implements, in whole or in part, Iowa Code chapter 259.

 Purpose and Summary

-In addition to fulfilling the requirement that state agencies review their rules every five years, Iowa Vocational Rehabilitation Services (IVRS) rules need updates for other reasons.
+In addition to fulfilling the requirement that state agencies review their rules every five years, Iowa Vocational Rehabilitation Services (IVRS), a division of the Iowa Department of Education, rules need updates for other reasons.
 When the federal Workforce Innovation and Opportunity Act was passed in 2014, the rules were updated with the initial interpretation of the federal regulatory guidance.
-Since then, the Rehabilitation Services Administration (RSA), the federal governing body, has implemented its interpretation and issued additional information, which caused existing rules to be out of compliance.
+Since then, the Rehabilitation Services Administration (RSA), IVRS's federal governing body, has implemented its interpretation and issued additional information, which caused existing rules to be out of compliance.

 Additionally, IVRS has focused on innovation of services over the last five years.
 This has led to the implementation of changes to a variety of services that are more equitable for the individuals with disabilities IVRS serves.
 IVRS has spent the last three years updating all policies within the IVRS policy and procedures manual, so an update to the rules in this chapter is also timely.